ThatEpicBanana/nibble_light/README.md

 - v+/- - change value
 - h+/- - change hue

+Make sure that whatever you're using to send the commands ends with a newline.
 I've set up an autohotkey script to do this automatically for F20-F24 on serial port COM9